Haitian Vodou: Bondye and the lwa

 Vodou is monotheistic, teaching the existence of a single supreme God.
 This entity is called Bondye or Bonié, a name deriving from the French term Bon Dieu ("Good God").
-Another term for this God—borrowed from Freemasonry—is the Gran Mèt.
+Another name for this God—borrowed from Freemasonry—is the Gran Mèt.
 For Vodouists, Bondye is the ultimate source of power, the creator of the universe, and the maintainer of cosmic order.
 Haitians frequently use the phrase si Bondye vle ("if Bondye wishes"), suggesting a belief that all things occur in accordance with this divinity's will.
 Vodouists regard Bondye as being transcendent and remote; as the God is uninvolved in human affairs, they see little point in approaching it directly.
-While Vodouists often equate Bondye with the Christian God, Vodou does not incorporate belief in a powerful antagonist that opposes the supreme being akin to the Christian notion of Satan.
+While Vodouists often equate Bondye with the Christian God, Vodou does not incorporate belief in a powerful antagonist that opposes the supreme being akin to the Christian Satan.

 Vodou has also been characterized as polytheistic.
 It teaches the existence of beings called the lwa, a term varyingly translated into English as "spirits", "gods", or "geniuses".
 These lwa are also known as the mystères, anges, saints, and les invisibles, and are sometimes equated with the angels of Christian cosmology.
-Vodou teaches that there are over a thousand lwa.
-Serving as Bondye's intermediaries, they communicate with humans through their dreams or by directly possessing them.
-Vodouists believe the lwa are capable of offering people help, protection, and counsel in return for ritual service.
+Vodou teaches that there are over a thousand lwa, although certain ones are especially popular.
+Serving as Bondye's intermediaries, they communicate with humans through dreams or direct spirit possession.
 Each lwa has its own personality, and is associated with specific colors, days of the week, and objects.
-Particular lwa are also associated with specific human family lineages.
-These spirits are not seen as moral exemplars for practitioners to imitate.
+Although there are exceptions, most lwa derive their names from the Fon and Yoruba languages and originated as deities venerated in West or Central Africa.
+New lwa are nevertheless added to the pantheon, with both talismans and humans thought capable of becoming lwa, in the latter case through their strength of personality or power.
+Vodouists often believe the lwa live in rivers or the sea, or alternatively in Ginen, a term encompassing a generalized understanding of Africa as the ancestral land of the Haitian people.

+Vodouists believe that everyone connects to a specific lwa, their mèt tèt ("master of the head"), who informs that individual's personality.
+Vodou holds that the identity of a person's tutelary lwa can be identified through divination or by consulting lwa when they possess other humans.
+Some of the religion's priests and priestesses are deemed to have "the gift of eyes", capable of seeing the identity of a person's tutelary lwa.
+Certain lwa are also linked to human family lineages.
+Vodouists believe the lwa can offer help, protection, and counsel in return for ritual service.
 The lwa can be either loyal or capricious in their dealings with their devotees; they are easily offended, for instance if offered food they dislike.
-When angered, the lwa are believed to remove their protection from their devotees, or to inflict misfortune, illness, or madness on an individual.
+When angered, the lwa are believed to remove their protection from their devotees, or to inflict misfortune, illness, or madness.
+These spirits are not considered moral exemplars for practitioners to imitate.

-Although there are exceptions, most lwa derive their names from the Fon and Yoruba languages and originated as deities venerated in West or Central Africa.
-New lwa are nevertheless added to the pantheon, with both talismans and certain humans thought capable of becoming lwa, in the latter case through their strength of personality or power.
-Vodouists often refer to the lwa living in the sea or in rivers, or alternatively in Ginen, a term encompassing a generalized understanding of Africa as the ancestral land of the Haitian people.